mherod/resharkercli/README.md

 It is also serving an incubating project for Kotlin multiplatform clients for the Jira REST API and Git system tools.
 I'm also using it as a playground for learning how to build a solid Kotlin/Native CLI.

 ## Why resharker?
-Keeping Jira tickets up to date was known as 'sharking', it's also a small riff on the name given to a popular set of .NET refactoring tools!
+Keeping Jira tickets up to date was once known as 'sharking' in the smaller team at my workplace, it's also a small riff on the name given to a popular set of .NET refactoring tools!

 ## Quick Start